bazooka-ci/bazooka/docs/home/getting_started.md

 ## Bazooka Overview

-Bazooka is a Continuous Integration and Continuous Deployment Server that is highly modular.
-You can choose between many SCM to fetch the source code of your application, or create your own plugin for your own SCM.
-You can use many of our built-in build environments (Java, Go, Node...), create one of your own, or use any container available on [docker Hub](https://hub.docker.com/) as a build environment for your build process
+Bazooka is a highly modular Continuous Integration and Continuous Delivery Server.
+Out of the box, Bazooka supports many SCMs (Git, Mercurial, ...) to fetch the source code of your application, and can easily be extended to support other SCMs.
+Bazooka also comes with built-in support for many languages (Java, Go, Python, Node...), with the possiblity of supporting others by creating custom docker images, or easier still, by using any container available on [docker Hub](https://hub.docker.com/) as a build environment for your build process.

 ## Step 1: Register a new project